 A merchant ID (or MID) is a specific identification number attached to a business that tells the payment processing systems involved in a transaction where to send which funds.

 This involves a business verification process of sorts.
-You’ll need a a tax number, information on business ownership and more.
+You’ll need a tax number, information on business ownership, and more.

 Getting a merchant ID can seem a bit overwhelming, but it’s really not that bad!
 And once you get your merchant ID, it’s yours for as long as you work with your credit card processing company — assuming you don’t get flagged for excessive chargebacks.

 Chargebacks are a normal part of any business (and even more so in retail and other consumer businesses), but an abnormally high rate of chargebacks is usually a sign of a business taking advantage of consumers, which is why you can lose your right to transact if you consistently receive a high number of chargebacks.

 Chargebacks are a whole world and topic in itself, but there are a lot of ways to prevent chargebacks, including:

 - CVV Verification